 Wildlife and road

 Effects of landscape

-conservation for wildlife
+for wildlife and people

 A selection of recent articles | Google Scholar profile

 Pearman-Gillman, S., J. Katz, R. Mickey, J. Murdoch, and T. Donovan.
 2020.
 Predicting wildlife distribution patterns in New England USA based on expert elicitation techniques.
 Global Ecology and Conservation 21:e00853.

 Wildlife & landscape development

 Espenshade, J., J. Murdoch, T. Donovan, R. Manning, C. Bettigole, and J. Austin.
 2018.
 Public acceptability of development in the Northern Forest of Vermont, USA – the influence of wildlife information, recreation involvement, and demographic characteristics.
 PLoS ONE 13(12): e0203515.

 Marten population genetics